-Transport Do not hold VEGACAP 63 on the probe.
+Transport Do not hold VEGACAP 69 on the probe.
 Especially with heavy flange versions or long rod versions, the sensor can be damaged simply by the weight of the instrument.
 Pressure/Vacuum The process fitting must be sealed if there is gauge or low pressure in the vessel.
 Before use, check if the sealing material is resistant against the measured product and the process temperature.
 The max. permissible pressure is specified in chapter " Technical data " or on the type label of the sensor.
-Vessel material Metal vessel Make sure that the mechanical connection of the probe to the vessel is electrically conductive to ensure sufficient grounding.
-Use conductive seals, such as those made of copper or lead, etc. Insulating measures, such as covering the thread with Teflon tape, can interrupt the necessary electrical connection with metal vessels.
-For this reason, ground the probe on the vessel or use a conductive seal material.
-Non-conductive vessels In non-conductive vessels, e.g. plastic tanks, the second pole of the capacitor must be provided separately, e.g. in the form of a concentric tube.
 Cable entries - NPT thread Cable glands Metric threads In the case of instrument housings with metric thread, the cable glands are screwed in at the factory.
 They are sealed with plastic plugs as transport protection.
 You have to remove these plugs before electrical connection.
 NPT thread In the case of instrument housings with self-sealing NPT threads, it is not possible to have the cable entries screwed in at the factory.
 The free openings for the cable glands are therefore covered with red dust protection caps as transport protection.

-Prior to setup you have to replace these protective caps with approved cable glands or close the openings with suitable blind plugs.

-4.2 Mounting instructions

-Agitators and fluidization Due to the effects of agitators, equipment vibration or similar, the level switch can be subjected to strong lateral forces.
-For this reason, do not use an overly long electrode for VEGACAP 63, but check if you can mount a short level switch on the side of the vessel in horizontal position.

-Extreme vibration caused by the system, e.g. due to agitators or turbulence in the vessel from fluidisation, can cause the probe of VEGACAP 63 to vibrate in resonance.
-If a longer rod version is necessary, you can secure the probe by fastening a suitable brace or guy directly above the end of the rod.
+Prior to setup you have to replace these protective caps with ap- proved cable glands or close the openings with suitable blind plugs.
+4.2 Mounting instructions Agitators and fluidization Due to the effects of agitators, equipment vibration or similar, the level switch can be subjected to strong lateral forces.
+For this reason, do not use an overly long electrode for VEGACAP 69, but check if you can mount a short level switch on the side of the vessel in horizontal position.
+Extreme vibration caused by the system, e.g. due to agitators or turbulence in the vessel from fluidisation, can cause the probe of VEGACAP 69 to vibrate in resonance.
+If a longer rod version is neces- sary, you can secure the probe by fastening a suitable brace or guy directly above the end of the rod.

+Inflowing medium

-Inflowing medium If the instrument is mounted in the filling stream, unwanted false measurement signals can be generated.
+If the instrument is mounted in the filling stream, unwanted false measurement signals can be generated.
 For this reason, mount the instrument at a position in the vessel where no disturbances, e.g. from filling openings, agitators, etc., can occur.